msheets1983/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+The biggest difference is that the user's state is not stored on the server, as the state is stored inside the token on the client side.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+It hashes passwords.

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests only test small pieces of code while the others test on a larger scale.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test Driven Development is essitentially building backwards.
+Building from the failed test to a passed test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.